ZeroQI/Absolute-Series-Scanner/README.md

-# Absolute Series Scanner
+## Absolute Series Scanner

+## Plex scanner responsabilities
-A Plex Series Scanner makes the video files showing in Plex and populate the following:
+A Plex Series Scanner makes the video files showing in Plex and populate the following for the video files:
 - Series name
 - Series year
 - Season number
 - Episode number
 - Episode title (not filled by plex default series scanner, but ASS fills it, but this will be overwritten by the metadata agent)

-If a file is not showing in plex or showing at the wrong season and/or episode number, it is a scanner issue
+If a file is not showing in plex or showing at the wrong season and/or episode number, or is not passing through the forced id, then it is a scanner issue.
+Anything else is metadata related and agent specific.

+If you post anything on the scanner github or thread for any issue like poster missing/wrong, episode thumbnail/screenshot/title/summary missing/wrong, then you clearly haven't read this and need to pay the RTFM tax by donating (or you just find this the best anime scanner and/or agent, much apreciated average is 5 euros with the highest to date 25 euros)

+## Plex Agent responsabilities
 A Plex metadata agent will:
 - Search the metadata source using the Series name given by the scanner and assign the series a guid, a unique identifier used to download the metadataa informations
 - Update all the metadata information ((Series Title, summary year, episode title, summary, posters, fanart, tags, ...) for series and files showing in Plex thanks to the scanner.